 In July 2000, the Bank of Botswana proudly celebrated its 25th (silver) anniversary.
 This occasion was graced by several invited dignitaries, and included a seminar presentation by Jeffrey Sachs, the noted economist.
 In the years since its establishment the Bank had, by then, been transformed fundamentally.
 In turn, this reflected the successful transformation of Botswana from one of the world's poorest countries at the time of independence to a modern, middle-income economy, including an increasingly sophisticated financial system that is market-oriented and free from unnecessary controls (all remaining forms of foreign exchange control were abolished in February 1999).
 As well as reserve management, the Bank was undertaking sophisticated operations in the core areas of monetary policy, banking supervision, payments systems and currency management with the support of a motivated and well-trained workforce.
 To accommodate growing staff numbers, the Bank's premises have also expanded several times including, in 1995, the opening of a branch in Francistown to serve northern Botswana.

 This development has continued in the years since the 25th anniversary.
-The continuing success is indicated by the receipt of several international awards by Mrs L. K. Mohohlo, the Governor since October 1999.
+The continuing success is indicated by the receipt of several international awards by Mrs L. K. Mohohlo, the Governor from October 1999 to October 2016.

 As the Bank’s responsibilities continued to evolve, its organisation has been subject to regular review to ensure that it continues to successfully achieve its mandate.
 In line with this, the most far-reaching reorganisation in the history of the Bank was effected in July 2010.
 This resulted in the establishment of an additional Department and several new divisions, as well as two new senior management level positions of General Manager.

 Major developments since the Bank's establishment